 Shipping container pools can be cheaper than traditional inground swimming pools, but it ultimately depends on various factors such as size, features, installation costs, and, most importantly, the type of pool, whether concrete, fiberglass, or vinyl.

 Shipping container pools cost between $8,000 to $55,000.
-But since most pools of this type are above ground pools, the average price is on the lower end of the spectrum.
+However, since most pools of this type are above ground pools, the average price is on the lower end of the spectrum.

 Need Help Building Your Pool?